-The response of alpine seeds to light and alternating temperatures can provide further information on their capacity to detect fine-scale environmental variation.
-The preference of some species to germinate in light (Densmore, 1997; Mondoni et al., 2009) could favour the creation of a persistent soil seed bank (Jaganathan et al., 2015), adventageous in temporally and spatially unpredictable alpine environments (Kalin Arroyo et al., 1999; Cavieres & Arroyo, 2001).
-Some species seem to prefer dark germination (Schwienbacher et al., 2011), a behaviour interpreted by some as detecting safe sites in rock crevices (Arslan et al., 2011).
-Regarding alternating temperatures, a study of 445 species from the Qinhai-Tibet plateau detected that species from high elevation alpine meadows did not show a significant response to diurnal temperature oscillations (Liu et al., 2013).
+Besides germination temperature and patterns of dormancy, the response of alpine seeds to light and alternating temperatures can provide further information on their capacity to detect fine-scale environmental cues.
+The preference of alpine species to germinate in light (Densmore, 1997; Mondoni et al., 2009) could favour the creation of a persistent soil seed bank (Jaganathan et al., 2015), which is advantageous in temporally and spatially unpredictable alpine environments (Arroyo et al., 1999; Cavieres & Arroyo, 2001).
+Indeed, alpine soil seed banks are more frequent that it was previously supposed, as it has been consistently reported in the last years (Venn & Morgan 2010; review).
+Nevertheless, other alpine species seem to prefer dark germination (Schwienbacher et al., 2011), which may be interpreted as a strategy for detecting safe sites in rock crevices (Arslan et al., 2011).
+Regarding alternating temperatures, a study of 445 species from the Qinhai-Tibet plateau found that species from high elevation alpine meadows did not show a significant response to diurnal temperature oscillations (Liu et al., 2013).
+This is intriguing given that alpine habitats typically have a strong day-night climatic variation during the growing season.
+Although some germination studies report laboratory experiments conducted for constant and alternate temperatures, or light/dark conditions, they are very much case-dependent, therefore it is difficult to evaluate whether these factors have a consistent pattern across global alpine ecosystems.

+Here, we collect primary germination data from eight alpine regions and four continents to investigate the germination response of alpine plant species to key environmental factors.
+We used raw data obtained from laboratory experiments to test the response of seed germination to temperature, cold stratification, light and alternate temperatures, and their relationships with seed mass, dormancy classes and embryo: endosperm ratio obtained from bibliographic data.
+Our central question was to investigate the seed germination spectrum of alpine plants to test the consistency of general assumptions about seed germination ecology at the global scale.
+To understand the ecological constrains of our meta-analysis on alpine species pools, we further analyze how the germination responses differ between strict alpine species which mostly occur above the treeline, and generalist species that also occur at lower altitudes.

 Materials and methods